slaide/docker-ragtag/README.md

 # log into the remote computer and go to the project directory (all following steps afterwards are executed on the remote computer) \
 ssh myuser@supercomputerip
-cd /proj/myprojectdir/ragtagstuff
+cd /hpccloudstorage/proj/myprojectdir/ragtagstuff

 # Build Singularity Image from Docker Tar File \
 singularity build ragtag210_image.sif ragtag210_image.tar

 # Start Singularity Container with a Bind Mount (to write the output files to the remote storage, and not just to the internal file system of the container) \
-singularity instance start --bind /hpccloudstorage/proj/myprojectdir/ragtagstuff/ragtagoutput:/root/myfiles/ragtag_output ragtag210_image.sif
+singularity run --bind /hpccloudstorage/proj/myprojectdir/ragtagstuff/ragtag_output:/ragtag_output ragtag210_image.sif

+# leave the supercomputer terminal
+exit

 # copy the files back to your computer, if desired \
-rsync -azP myuser@supercomputerip:/proj/myprojectdir/ragtagstuff/ragtag_output ./myfiles/ragtag_output
+rsync -azP myuser@supercomputerip:/hpccloudstorage/proj/myprojectdir/ragtagstuff/ragtag_output ./ragtag_output
 ```

 ## notes

 ### performance considerations

-make sure to adjust the ```-t 1``` argument to change the number of threads to as many as possible. ```1``` is the default (if ```-t <anynumber>``` is omitted, 1 is also used as default by ragtag), but your computer probably has at least 4.
+make sure to adjust the ```-t 1``` argument to change the number of threads to as many as possible. ```1``` is the default (if ```-t <anynumber>``` is omitted, 1 is also used as default by ragtag), but your computer probably has at least 4. this flag is found inside [insideContainer_runRagtag.sh](https://github.com/slaide/docker-ragtag/blob/main/insideContainer_runRagtag.sh).

 this flag is especially important when this container is run on a cloud resource, where the number of available cores on the host computer is usually specified explicitely (then set the ```-t``` flag to the same number as the host has cores assigned).